zakimjz/zakimjz.github.io/pages/courses/datamining/assign2.md

 Randomly generate
  $n=100,000$ pairs of
-half-diagonals in the d-dimensional hypercube, and compute the angle between them (in degrees).
+half-diagonals in the $d$-dimensional hypercube (random $d$-dimensional vectors with elements +1 or -1), and compute the angle between them (in degrees).

 Plot the probability mass